Yacht Charter Packing List: What To Pack For A Sailing Trip

 Besides the obvious suggestions like your passport and visa (if required), tickets, bank ATM cards, credit cards, phone, charger, and music, two items are by far the most important, in my opinion.

 • Soft-soled shoes.
-No need to buy fancy boat shoes, although there are so many super-cool ones in stores!
+There is no need to buy fancy boat shoes, although there are so many super-cool ones in stores!
 You will need shoes with a rubber sole to avoid making scuff marks (which can be deducted from your rental deposit) and ensure you don’t slip and fall on deck.
 Breaking a leg is one sure way to ruin your vacation on the azure seas.

 • Soft bag.
-If possible, pack your cute bikinis, travel brasand tanning lotions in a soft bag; they always seem to stow much more quickly than big bulky hard suitcases that take up far too much room.
-I like this Herschel Supply Co. bag, which comes in a bunch of colors and is polyester.
+If possible, pack your cute bikinis, travel brasand tanning lotions in a soft bag; they always seem to stow much more quickly than big, bulky, hard suitcases that take up far too much room.
+I like this Herschel Supply Co. bag, which is polyester and comes in a bunch of colors.
 It’s easy to clean and won’t be easily damaged by saltwater.
 Duffle bags are a great option as they are big but can be stored under your bed.

 Oh, and sailors believe it’s bad luck to bring a hard suitcase onboard – or, at least, that is what I have been told!